Terrella: William Gilbert's terrella

 William Gilbert's explanation was that the Earth itself was a giant magnet, and he demonstrated this by creating a scale model of the magnetic Earth, a "terrella", a sphere formed out of a lodestone.
 Passing a small compass over the terrella, Gilbert demonstrated that a horizontal compass would point towards the magnetic pole, while a dip needle, balanced on a horizontal axis perpendicular to the magnetic one, indicated the proper "magnetic inclination" between the magnetic force and the horizontal direction.
 Gilbert later reported his findings in De Magnete, Magneticisque Corporibus, et de Magno Magnete Tellure, published in 1600.

 Kristian Birkeland's terrella

 Kristian Birkeland was a Norwegian physicist who, around 1895, tried to explain why the lights of the polar aurora appeared only in regions centered at the magnetic poles.

-He simulated the effect by directing cathode rays (later identified as electrons) at a terella in a vacuum tank, and found they indeed produced a glow in regions around the poles of the terrella.
+He simulated the effect by directing cathode rays (later identified as electrons) at a terrella in a vacuum tank, and found they indeed produced a glow in regions around the poles of the terrella.
 Because of residual gas in the chamber, the glow also outlined the path of the particles.
 Neither he nor his associate Carl Størmer (who calculated such paths) could understand why the actual aurora avoided the area directly above the poles themselves.
 Birkeland believed the electrons came from the Sun, since large auroral outbursts were associated with sunspot activity.

 Birkeland constructed several terrellas.
 One large terrella experiment was reconstructed in Tromsø, Norway.